scorpido74/azure-docs.nl-nl/articles/machine-learning/algorithm-module-reference/apply-math-operation.md

 ### <a name="erfinverse"></a>ErfInverse

-Retourneert de waarde van de functie inverse fout.
+Retourneert de waarde van de inverse `erf` functie.

 ### <a name="exponentialintegralein"></a>ExponentialIntegralEin